chrisy2hats/mem-grep/README.md

 Once Catch2 is cloned and depencies satisfied the unit tests can be built via
 ``
-cmake . && make -j $(nproc) unit-tests bssHeapPointers runUntilManipulatedStack runUntilManipulatedHeap asmTarget
+cmake -DBUILD_UNIT_TESTS=ON . && make -j $(nproc) asmTarget  bssHeapPointers multiLayeredBssHeapPointers  oneTwoSevenOnStack  onheapint  onstackint  runUntilManipulatedHeap  unit-tests
 ``
 This will output the "unit-tests" binary and other required binaries in the "out" directory
 The unit tests can then be run via
 ``
-./out/unit-tests
+cd out && ./unit-tests
 ``